SkylerClayne/node-weatherscraper/README.md

 ## Description

-Developed for some experience with node,
+Developed for some experience with node.

 ## Use